 Validating Assumptions.
 We tend to live our lives minute-by-minute and day-by-day with incredible lists of beliefs in mind, never thinking of the unexposed assumptions that support those beliefs.
-Most of us simply accepted the beliefs, assumptions, and expectations that were tacitly included in conversations with our parents and other authority figures when we were children.
-It is essential for the development of sustainable organizations and the possibility of peace that the fundamental beliefs and assumptions of the organization's culture are exposed and validated.
+Most of us simply accept the beliefs, assumptions, and expectations that were tacitly attached to those beliefs when they were given to us as children.
+It is essential for the development of sustainable social organizations that their fundamental beliefs and assumptions are exposed and validated.

-On a societal level assumptions are the soft sand that is quickly eroded when tragedies wash across communities and nations.
+On a societal level assumptions are the soft sand that is quickly eroded away when tragedies wash across communities and nations.
 David Bohm tells us,